 You're probably wondering what kind of bubbly drink I have on the table, aren't you?
 It is simply sparkling apple cider tinted with red food coloring.
 It is a very refreshing non-alcoholic drink that you can use to make a toast to spring!

 Farmer Bunny is hanging out in the corner cabinet along with a little wheelbarrow that I found at the auction.
-We sell some of those auction finds in The Shop at the Crossroads.

 I hope you've enjoyed seeing our Easter tablescape.
 It should put a little spring in your step!

 The bunny says it all, don't ya think?